PHP Process¶

 If you need to pause your program to wait for external thing to happen (or any other reason), you can pause it this way:

-You can use any unit of period except months because it's not a absolute value.
+You can use any unit of period except months because it's not an absolute value.

 Info